causify-ai/tutorials/DATA605/Spring2025/projects/TutorTask244_Spring2025_Modeling_Bitcoin_Transaction_Networks_with_Py2neo/tutorial_template/README.md

 # Project README: Bitcoin Graph Analysis with Py2Neo + Neo4j

+- **Author**: Rishi Koushik Sridharan
+- **Date**: 2025-05-XX

+This project contains the following files and folders:

+---

+## `docker_data605_style`

+This folder contains all Docker-related files for running Jupyter and Neo4j in isolated containers:
+- `Dockerfile`, `docker-compose.yml`, and various `*.sh` scripts for building, running, and managing services

+---

+## Project Files

+- `README.md` — Main documentation for running and understanding the project

+- `coingecko.API.ipynb` — Jupyter notebook for fetching Bitcoin price/volume data from CoinGecko and inserting it into Neo4j

+- `coingecko.example.ipynb` — Notebook to perform analysis using Cypher queries and generate visualizations

+- `coingecko_dashboard.py` — Streamlit dashboard that allows interactive exploration of Bitcoin graph data

+- `coingecko.API.md` — Markdown file explaining the API ingestion notebook

+- `coingecko.example.md` — Markdown file describing the analysis notebook

+- `neo4j_utils.py` — Python utility functions to connect to Neo4j, ingest data, run Cypher queries, and classify wallets

+- `neo4j_utils.md` — Tutorial-style documentation for learning Py2Neo with practical Cypher examples

+---

 This project builds an end-to-end pipeline to ingest, store, and analyze Bitcoin transaction and market data using CoinGecko API, Neo4j, Py2Neo, and Docker.

 ## Understanding Neo4j and Py2Neo